 Most of the time, a swollen lymph node means your body’s immune system is doing its job in responding to an infection or other health problem.
-Of course that also means you’re dealing with an illness or injury that may require treatment.
+That also means you’re dealing with an illness or injury that may require treatment.

 If you’re battling a cold, for instance, and you notice slight swelling of a lymph node in your armpit, pay attention to it for a few days and see if the swelling goes down when you start feeling better.

-But unexplained swelling or the presence of other serious symptoms should prompt a visit to a health professional for a more complete evaluation.
+Unexplained swelling or the presence of other serious symptoms should prompt a visit with a health professional for a more complete evaluation.